Community Guidelines

 Effective date: 2026-03-10

 Fluxer exists to help people communicate, connect, and build communities.
 These guidelines describe the standards we hold ourselves and every user to.
-They form part of our Terms of Service, and violations may result in enforcement action as described in the Enforcement section below.
+They form part of our Terms of Service, and violations may result in enforcement action as described below.

-We've written these guidelines to be specific rather than vague.
-Vague rules lead to inconsistent enforcement and erode trust, so where a rule could be read more than one way, we've tried to resolve that here rather than leaving it to individual moderators.
-Where context matters, we explain how we weigh it.
+These guidelines are specific by design.
+Vague rules lead to inconsistent enforcement and erode trust, so where a rule could be read more than one way, the resolution belongs here rather than with individual moderators.
+Where context matters, the weighting is explained.

 Individual Communities may adopt additional rules that are stricter than these guidelines, but never more permissive.
-Where there's a conflict, these guidelines and our Terms of Service take precedence.
+Where there is a conflict, these guidelines and our Terms of Service take precedence.

 Treat others with respect and consideration.
 Behind every username is a real person who deserves basic dignity.

-If you wouldn't want something done or said to you, don't do or say it to someone else.
+If you would not want something said or done to you, do not say or do it to someone else.
 When in doubt, choose kindness.

 Building a good community

-We want Fluxer to be safe, welcoming, and constructive for everyone, including people from marginalised and underrepresented communities who are often made to feel unwelcome on other platforms.
-Here's how you can help.
+Fluxer is for everyone, including people from marginalised and underrepresented communities who are often made to feel unwelcome elsewhere.
+Here is how you can help keep it that way.

 Assume good intent.
 When something is unclear, ask for clarification before reacting.
 Misunderstandings happen, especially across languages and cultures.

 Respect identity.
 Use the names, pronouns, and terms that people use for themselves.
-If you're unsure of someone's pronouns, it's always fine to ask respectfully or to use their username or display name.
+If you are unsure of someone's pronouns, it is always fine to ask respectfully or to use their username or display name.

 Use content warnings and age markings.
 If you discuss potentially distressing, graphic, or adult topics, label them clearly and place them in age-appropriate spaces.

 Set clear community rules.
 If you run a Community, make your rules clear, accessible, and easy to find.
-Make sure they align with these guidelines and local law, and enforce them fairly and consistently.
+Align them with these guidelines and local law, and enforce them fairly and consistently.

 Protect privacy.
-Share only what's necessary and be cautious about exposing personal information, yours or anyone else's.
+Share only what is needed, and be cautious about exposing personal information, yours or anyone else's.

-Report, don't retaliate.
-If you see behaviour that's dangerous, abusive, or clearly violates these guidelines, report it rather than amplify it.
-Don't engage in "vigilante justice."
+Report, do not retaliate.
+If you see behaviour that is dangerous, abusive, or clearly in breach of these guidelines, report it rather than amplify it.
+Retaliatory harassment is also a violation.

 Prohibited conduct

-The following sections describe conduct that is strictly prohibited on Fluxer.
-Each section explains what is prohibited, gives concrete examples, identifies relevant exceptions, and describes how we assess borderline cases.
+The following conduct is prohibited on Fluxer.
+Each section explains the rule, gives examples, identifies exceptions, and describes how borderline cases are assessed.

 1. Harassment and bullying

-You must not engage in harassment, bullying, or threatening behaviour towards any person or group.
+You must not harass, bully, or threaten any person or group.

 1.1 Sustained or targeted harassment.
 Repeated hostile, degrading, or intimidating behaviour directed at a specific person or group, including following someone across Communities or channels to continue unwanted interactions.

 1.2 Threats.
-Direct or implied threats of violence, harm, or other adverse action against any person, including conditional threats ("if you don't do X, I'll do Y").
+Direct or implied threats of violence, harm, or other adverse action against any person, including conditional threats ("if you do not do X, I will do Y").

 1.3 Doxxing.
 Sharing or threatening to share someone's personal or identifying information without their explicit consent.
 This covers real names, home addresses, workplaces, phone numbers, email addresses, financial information, government-issued identification, and any information that could be used to locate, contact, or identify someone against their will.
-This applies regardless of whether the information is technically "public."
+It applies regardless of whether the information is technically "public".
 Aggregating and weaponising public information is still doxxing.

 1.4 Unwanted contact.
-Continuing to contact, message, or interact with someone after they've clearly asked you to stop, or after you've been blocked or removed.
+Continuing to contact, message, or interact with someone after they have clearly asked you to stop, or after you have been blocked or removed.

 1.5 Sexual harassment.
-Unwanted sexual comments, advances, innuendo, requests for sexual content, or sexually explicit messages directed at someone who hasn't consented to receive them.
+Unwanted sexual comments, advances, innuendo, requests for sexual content, or sexually explicit messages directed at someone who has not consented to receive them.

 1.6 Pile-ons and coordinated attacks.
 Organising, encouraging, or participating in coordinated attacks, pile-ons, or mass harassment against an individual or group, whether on Fluxer or by directing others to harass someone on another platform.

 1.7 Encouraging harm.
-Encouraging, inciting, or instructing others to engage in harassment or harmful behaviour toward a specific person or group.
+Encouraging, inciting, or instructing others to engage in harassment or harmful behaviour towards a specific person or group.

-How we assess harassment cases.
-We consider the frequency and duration of the behaviour, the severity and nature of the conduct, the power dynamics between the parties (for example, a Community Owner targeting a new member), whether the target asked the person to stop, whether the behaviour forms part of a pattern, and the impact on the target's ability to use the platform safely.
+How harassment cases are assessed.
+We consider frequency, duration, severity, power dynamics, whether the target asked the person to stop, whether the behaviour forms part of a pattern, and the impact on the target's ability to use the platform safely.

 2. Hate speech and discrimination